abhi-1407/bookmyshow-lld/README.md

 * BookingRepository
 * PaymentRepository

-The current implementation uses in-memory repositories backed by ConcurrentHashMap.
+The current implementations use ConcurrentHashMap for in-memory persistence.

-Services depend on repository interfaces rather than concrete implementations.
+Services depend on repository abstractions instead of concrete implementations.

-This allows the persistence implementation to be replaced without modifying business logic.

-For example:

 BookingService
 ↓